LuiseFreese/blog/sp-listformatting2.md

 `body('Get_items')?['value'][rand(1,length(body('Get_items')?['value']))]`

+I use the rand() function to get a random value between 1 and the amount of list items in this list.

 In the next step, I parse the JSON code from the Outputs of my compose action so that I get all keys as dynamic content in my flow.
 Now I will create an update in Buffer, with the title of my item, description, hashtags and the link to the shop.
 Finally, I share the created update from Buffer.
 The Flow [automagically 🦄](https://pimpyourowndevice.com/stickers/automagically-large/) creates an `Apply to Each` loop for me, as it could be, that there is more than one update created.

 ### why does this run every 15 hours?